 Patients & Visitors

-The popular Christchurch Hospital and Christchurch Women's Hospital Park & Ride service has moved to the Deans Ave car park on Deans Ave.
+The popular Christchurch Hospital and Christchurch Women's Hospital Park & Ride runs from the Deans Ave car park on Deans Ave.

 When travelling to hospital we recommend that you allow extra time to get to your appointment.

 View the location of park and ride shuttle bus stops, drop-off zones, mobility parking and other travel options for Christchurch Hospital and Christchurch Women's Hospital.

 The shuttle operates from 7:30am – 8:30pm, seven days a week.